jakobchristiaanse/coastal-fieldwork/README.md

 # coastal-fieldwork

 Welcome to coastal-fieldwork.
 This repository contains python code to read and process data from several instruments used in coastal field experiments.
 At the moment, the following instruments are supported:
-- RBR Solo pressure loggers
+- RBR Solo pressure loggers (.rsk files)
-- HOBO U20L pressure loggers
+- HOBO U20L water loggers (.csv files)
-- SOFAR Spotter wave buoys
+- SOFAR Spotter wave buoys (.csv files)

 ## Usage
 The code allows users to read and process raw data files from the above instruments through classes and methods contained in the file cls_fieldwork.py.
 Further instructions on the use of the classes and methods is provided through comments in the code.